Indiana University Columbus: Athletics

 The IU Columbus athletic teams are called the Crimson Pride.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing as a member of the River States Conference (RSC) since the 2023–24 school year.
-The Crimson Pride previously competed as an NAIA Independent within the Continental Athletic Conference during its inaugural debut season within the NAIA (2022–23 school year).
+The Crimson Pride previously competed as an NAIA Independent within the Continental Athletic Conference during its inaugural debut season within the NAIA in 2022–23.

 IU Columbus competes in nine intercollegiate varsity sports: Men's sports include baseball, basketball, cross country and soccer; while women's sports include basketball, cross country, soccer, softball and volleyball.